drindt/gemini-ollama-proxy/README.md

 3. Set the **URL** to the address of your running container, which is typically `http://localhost:11434` (or the port you configured).
 4. Click "**Test Connection**."
 It should show "Connected."
-5. The gateway will now proxy requests from the AI Assistant to the Gemini API.
+5. The service will now proxy requests from the AI Assistant to the Gemini API.

 ## ⚙️ Configuration